-Executive Directive 72 Sexual Abuse and Sexual Harassment in Confinement (PREA) outlines that if either the initial or follow-up screening indicates an offender has previously experienced prior sexual victimization or has perpetrated sexual abuse, whether it occurred in an institutional setting or in a community setting, employees shall ensure the offender is offered a follow-up meeting with a mental health provider within 14 days of the initial or follow-up screening (a,b,c).
+Auditor Overall Determination: Meets Standard Auditor Discussion Executive Directive 72 Sexual Abuse and Sexual Harassment in Confinement (PREA) outlines that if either the initial or follow-up screening indicates an offender has previously experienced prior sexual victimization or has perpetrated sexual abuse, whether it occurred in an institutional setting or in a community setting, employees shall ensure the offender is offered at follow-up meeting with a mental health provider within 14 days of the initial or follow-up screening (a,b,c).
 Further, any information related to sexual victimization or abusiveness occurring in an institutional setting shall be confidential and strictly limited to medical and mental health clinicians and other employees, as necessary, to inform treatment plans and security and management decisions, including housing, bed, work, education and program assignments or as otherwise required by law (d).
 Also, medical and mental health practitioners shall obtain informed consent from offenders before reporting information about prior sexual victimization that did not occur in an institutional setting, unless the offender is under the age of 18 (e).

-During the onsite audit, the auditor reviewed 10 adult male screening reviews that was completed within 72 hours of arrival.
-If prior victimization was reported during screening, medical follow up is offered (a).
+During the on site audit, the auditor reviewed 10 intake screening that was completed by the facility within 72 hours of arrival.
+If prior victimization was reported during screening, medical services are offered at the facility (a).
 If prior perpetrated sexual abuse has occurred, mental health follow services are offered (b).
-If a jail inmate has experienced prior sexual victimization, they are offered a follow up with medical staff.
-GCC staff conduct all PREA risk screening.
+SCCC staff conduct all PREA risk screening.
 Therefore, information related to sexual victimization or abusiveness is strictly limited to medical health practitioners and other staff as necessary for treatment plans and security management decisions regarding placement, assignments and education (d).

-During interview with staff it was confirmed that inmates are offered a follow-up screening with medical staff.
+During interview with staff it was confirmed that inmates are offered a follow-up screening with medical or mental health staff.
+However, it is not mandated that an inmate attend a follow up meeting.
+SCCC does not have youthful offenders (e).
 A review of ten follow up screening indicates that follow up with medical staff is being offered.
-GCC does not have youthful offenders (e).
-However, medical staff indicated that they do receive informed consent from inmates for incidents that occurred in the community before reporting sexual victimization that did not occur in the institutional setting (e).
+Medical staff stated they would receive informed consent from inmates for incidents that occurred in the community before reporting sexual victimization that did not occur in the institutional setting (e).
+Based on the evidence, the facility has demonstrated compliance with the standard.